Best Joint Credit Cards

 Like ending a relationship, closing a joint credit card account can be pretty complicated — especially if there's an outstanding balance on the account.
 If you're looking to separate financial responsibility from each other, make sure you're always closing the joint account and settling any unresolved financial disputes before doing so.

-How to Choose Joint Bank Accounts
+How to Choose Joint Credit Accounts?

 Account Features